steamedbao/silverdefence/README.md

 # Silver Defence
 ## Description

 Our solution aims to provide immediate assistance to elderly, once there is an emergency in the house such as falling or non-appearance.
 At the same time, the solution achieves high accuracy for detecting serious incidents, such that resources are channeled efficiently.
-There will be an accelerometer on wearables which will detect a fall if the acceleration exceeds a preset threshold value.
+An accelerometer on wearables will be given to elderly, this device will detect a fall if the root sum square acceleration exceeds a preset threshold value.
 Our method also makes use of image classification using images from an IP camera, which is set up in the living room to take images.
 These images are processed using the Raspberry Pi server.
 Image classification is then conducted by IBM Cloud Annotation Services.

 ---